 The female is a plain brown, with faint wing bars and faint streaking.
 Keeping this same plumage all year.
-Female Indigos can be difficult to find.
-Their plain
+Female Indigo can be difficult to find.

-plumage and secretive nature during nesting make them hard to add to the birders list.
+Their plain plumage and secretive nature during nesting make them hard to add to the birder's list.

 The nest is a well-made cup of grass, leaves, bark strips and lined with finer grasses and downy material.

-Located 5 to 15 feet above ground in a bush, small tree, or tangle.
+Located 5 to 15 feet above the ground in a bush, small tree, or tangle.

-The female lays 2 to 6 bluish unmarked eggs.
-Incubation is done by the female only and last about 12 days.
+The female lays 3 to 4 bluish unmarked eggs.
+Incubation is done by the female only and lasts about 12 to 13 days.

-The young will leave the nest withing 10 to 15 days after hatching.
+The young will leave the nest within 9 to 12 days (average) after hatching.
 These birds are very reluctant to approach the nest if humans are close by.

 If you get near the nest they will give a "spit" call and flick their tail.

-1 - 2 broods raised each season.
+1 - 2 broods raised each year.
 Sometimes the male will still be feeding the first fledglings while the female begins building a second nest.

-Indigo Buntings forage on the ground and in low folige for insects such as spiders.
+Indigo Buntings forage on the ground and in low foliage for insects such as spiders.
 Additional food sources for these birds include weed seeds, wild berries, and grain.

 Predators of nestlings and eggs include snakes, raccoons, Blue Jays, and cats.